agraef/raptor7/README.md

 #### Novation Launchpad

 The [Novation Launchpad][] is quite likely the most popular grid controller for Ableton Live and similar DAWs.
 It's also the most versatile all-in-one controller solution for Raptor if you can live without the tactile feedback of physical faders and knobs.
-Raptor's Launchpad driver features a session view with mappable pads, a drum rack, and four predefined fader banks which offer access to the same kind of controls that you'll find on the Launch Control XL (discussed in the next subsection below).
+Raptor's Launchpad driver features a session view with lots of buttons which can be mapped as performance controls (especially on the Launchpad X and Pro where the pads are velocity-sensitive and can thus be used as "latching" faders), a drum rack, and four predefined fader banks which mimic the controls on the Launch Control XL (discussed in the next subsection below).

 You'll need a recent Launchpad version.
 The present implementation should work with all Launchpads in Novation's current lineup, which at the time of this writing encompasses the Launchpad Pro and Mini (MK3), as well as the Launchpad X. The driver checks at startup which Launchpad model(s) you have connected and prints some information in the Pd console about the devices it recognized, and also warns you about unsupported Launchpad models.

 A custom MIDI map is included, see data/launchpad.map.
 Please check the comments in that file to find out more about Raptor's Launchpad implementation.
 Also, there's a little cheat sheet to help you get familiar with the most important fader and pad assignments, see [doc/raptor7-cheatsheet.pdf][].
-This will also be useful in conjunction with the Novation Launch Control XL and AKAI MIDIMIX controllers, see below.
+This will also be useful in conjunction with the Novation Launch Control XL and AKAI MIDIMIX controllers, see below, because the Launchpad driver uses basically the same layout of buttons and faders/knobs.

 **IMPORTANT:** In contrast to the other controllers, this device needs to be connected to its own MIDI port, port 3 or 4, on *both* input and output, as the communication protocol is rather complicated and involves a lot of messages going back and forth between Pd and the device.